TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-example.md

 ## A script for MPI parallel job (OpenFOAM)

-The following script reserves 4 CPU-cores for 10 hours (since `mpirun` uses cores by default), loads the OpenMPI module, the OpenFOAM variables, changes into the case directory, and runs the typical commands necessary for a parallel OpenFOAM job. *It also sets OpenMPI transport properties to use Ethernet TCP!*
+The following script reserves 4 CPU cores for 10 hours (since `mpirun` uses cores by default), loads the OpenMPI module, the OpenFOAM variables, changes into the case directory, and runs the typical commands necessary for a parallel OpenFOAM job. *It also sets OpenMPI transport properties to use Ethernet TCP!*

 It would be possible to request all tasks to be on the same node using the `-N` and `--tasks-per-node` options.
 This would be useful to make use of the very low latency shared memory communication of MPI (provided the job fits into the RAM of a single node).

-*Flag `-l` in #!/bin/bash row means that settings in /home/user/.bash_profile will be executed.*
+*Flag `-l` in the `#!/bin/bash` row means that settings in `/home/user/.bash_profile` will be executed.*

 **Note:** Each task needs sufficient work to do to make up for the time spent with inter-process communication.
 Therefore, it is not useful to run small/short jobs in parallel.